simgrid/remote-simgrid/README.md

 (simulated) platform, enabling you to use the full power of SimGrid as a perfect testbench for your application.

-Enjoy reproducibility, clairevoyance and simplicity while testing your distributed application or infrastructure !
+Enjoy reproducibility, clairvoyance and simplicity while testing your distributed application or infrastructure !

 ## Current State